 Do you know you know what BBM, tweeting and surfing mean?
 Have a look at our glossary and see what you do and don't know!

-You can find out more information about keeping children and young people safe online on our safeguarding children's board website.
+You can find out more information about keeping children and young people safe online on our safeguarding children's partnership website.

 There is also specialist information for young people with Special Educational Needs (SEN) on safety and keeping protected online.